thaemes/CoMarkable/README.md

 ## To do

+- [ ] Buffer incoming events, only send them to Wacom device once there is no activity on the local side (local pen action)
 - [ ] Do not send pen hover events
 - [ ] Include sender information in stroke events to prevent infinite-loop stroke copying OR